 Can Circuit Breakers Go Bad?
-How to Check and What to Do
+How to Tell if a Circuit Breaker is Bad

-While a circuit breaker is meant to keep your house safe from the dangers of too much electricity, sometimes they go bad and cause nothing but problems.
+While a circuit breaker is meant to keep your house safe from the dangers of too much electricity, sometimes circuit breakers can go bad and cause nothing but problems.

 Can Circuit Breakers Go Bad?

-The simple answer is that, yes, circuit breakers go bad, so your suspicions may be well-founded.
+The simple answer is that, YES, circuit breakers can go bad, so your suspicions may be well-founded.

 Just like any other essential device in your home (e.g. your water heater, HVAC system, etc.), circuit breakers can quit working properly.

 That said, don’t begin replacing your circuit breaker just yet.

 Many people misdiagnose the problem and end up spending good money without reason.